 New York Leases and Rental Agreements Laws

 State laws govern the manner in which lease and rental agreements may be drafted and enforced, such as security deposits and anti-discrimination provisions.
 New York leases and rental agreements must limit deposits to the equivalent of one month rent, while landlords may not discriminate against prospective tenants on the basis of their sexual orientation or marital status.
 New York City has some specific rent control laws on the books as well.
-All states must comply with federal anti-discrimination laws.
+All states and cities must comply with federal anti-discrimination laws.

 Below are the basics of New York leases and rental agreements, with links to additional resources.
 See Rent and Security Deposits for more general information.